omahs/jelly-verse-contracts/docs/StakingUml.md

     B->>B: Updates internal states (freezePeriod)
     B->>B: Updates Metadata for NFT
     B->>A: Emit event (Chest frozen)
-    Note over A: Has Frozen the Chest (and increased voting power)
+    Note over A: Has Frozen the Chest <br/>(and increased voting power)

 ```
 3. Extend Freeze Period on Chest flow (when Chest is frozen)